-Pacha Soap is sold in bulk in our stores, eliminating the need for packaging.
+Pacha Soap is sold in bulk in our stores, reducing the need for packaging.
 Every bar that we sell benefits clean water initiatives and economic ventures in developing countries.
-We've visited Africa to see the impact of these initiatives first-hand in Burundi — and we’ve also traveled to Peru to participate in the sustainable and regenerative practice used to harvest the plants that produce essential oils.
+Pacha has visited Africa to see the impact of these initiatives first-hand in Burundi — and they’ve also traveled to Peru to observe the unique practices used to harvest the plants that produce essential oils.

 Available exclusively at Whole Foods Market, Good Soap is available in bulk and can be purchased without packaging.
 Proceeds from Good Soap help build kindergarten schools in Togo, Africa, where the ingredients for this soap are sourced.
-We've traveled to these communities to celebrate their openings, allowing us to see the direct impact of this work.
+Proceeds from Good Soap help support families and communities around the world.

 Cocokind founder, Priscilla Tsai, empowers women through the Cocokind Impact Foundation, her nonprofit organization that provides financial assistance and mentorship to women entrepreneurs.